geotrellis/vectorpipe/src/main/tut/usage/concepts.md

 even your own custom one) the shape of the clipped Geometry will vary.
 See our Scaladocs for more detail on the available options.

+Admittedly, we sometimes can't guarantee the validity of incoming vector data.
+Clipping is known to occasionally fail on large, complex multipolygons, so we skip over these failures while optionally allowing to log them.
+Any logging framework can be used.

 ### Collation Functions

 Once clipped and gridded by `VectorPipe.toGrid`, we have a `RDD[(SpatialKey,